einfra-no/sensitive-data-containers/templates/basic-documentation.md

 * For workflows, versions of major tools in the workflow.

 ## Installation instructions
-Document how to install the software on this sensitive data platform it has been tested on
+Document how to install the software on the sensitive data platform it has been tested on
 * TSD instructions, or HUNT-Cloud instructions, or SAFE etc
 * Each platform will have its own separate test web page like this.